 When you learn to love and accept yourself, a sense of self-esteem and self-acceptance builds automatically.
-You start to get in touch with yourself, your talents, your capabilities.
+You start to get in touch with yourself, your talents, and your capabilities.
 With that, you begin to get comfortable with yourself.
-Once you gain a certain ease with who you are, the need for external affirmations, the desire to acquire more, the urge to be surrounded by people diminishes drastically.
+Once you gain a certain ease with who you are, the need for external affirmations, the desire to acquire more, and the urge to be surrounded by people diminish drastically.

 And, when your desires subside, the world looks beautiful and you feel full.
-Because, in that blessed moment, you realize that you already are a complete person, a beautiful person, that there’s no need for anyone else to endorse or approve it.
+Because, in that blessed moment, you realize that you already are a complete person, a beautiful person, and that there’s no need for anyone else to endorse or approve it.
 Read more here.

 How does physical abuse affect a child’s self-esteem?

 No matter how strong or rebellious a child may appear, however well he or she may seem to handle it, in truth, physical abuse totally destroys your self-esteem.
 When we are born, our first ideals are almost always our parents.
-I am not suggesting that parents should treat their children with kid-gloves at all times.
+I am not suggesting that parents should treat their children with kid gloves at all times.
 You’ve got to be firm when you ought to be.

 It’s just that a family where truth is encouraged, where there’s open communication, where children are not lectured for every act that is contrary to a parent’s preference, such a family is bound to enjoy great bonding and love.
 Children brought up in such families will grow up to be confident individuals.
 Such children make compassionate adults and great leaders.
 Read more here.